HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 	}
 }
 ```
 The code above fails because there is no copy constructor defined.
-To fix this, add the following code:
+To fix this, the following code is needed:

 *Snippet D: Copy Constructor*
 ```java